Revorius/VRChat-username-scanner/README.md

 ## Files

-- `checkUsernames.js`: The main script that checks username availability.
+- `index.js`: The main script that checks username availability.
 - `wordlists/`: Directory containing text files with potential usernames.
-- `available_usernames.txt`: A file where available usernames are saved.
+- `results/available_usernames.txt`: A file where available usernames are saved.
-- `unavailable_usernames.txt`: A file where unavailable usernames are saved.
+- `results/unavailable_usernames.txt`: A file where unavailable usernames are saved.

 ## License
 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.